fosshostorg/policy/README.txt

 1.1 Our Expectations Evolution Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-        A practice to properly police Fosshost's polices.
+        A policy to help us develop polices.

 1.1.1 SUMMARY